Kozukq/3dprogramming/README.md

 # 3dprogramming

-List of my differents projects among the topics of Modelisation, Computer Graphics and 3D.
+List of my differents projects among the topics of Modelization, Computer Graphics and 3D.